Rural Health Research Gateway

 • To make recommendations for the design of PFP programs that will appropriately reward rural hospitals for improving quality.

-This project will empirically assess how rural hospitals in the U.S. would fare financially (i.e., receive bonus payments, be eligible for reduced DRG payments) if they participated in the CMS-sponsored Premier HQID; identify and thoroughly examine the key factors that facilitate or constrain rural hospital participation in pay for performance programs; and describe options for the design of pay for performance programs that are relevant for rural hospitals that seek quality improvement.
+This project will empirically assess how rural hospitals in the U.S. would fare financially (i.e., receive bonus payments, be eligible for reduced DRG payments) if they participated in the CMS-sponsored Premier Hospital Quality Incentive Demonstration (HQID); identify and thoroughly examine the key factors that facilitate or constrain rural hospital participation in pay for performance programs; and describe options for the design of pay for performance programs that are relevant for rural hospitals that seek quality improvement.
 This study will use data from several sources, including data on the CMS 7th Scope of Work measures and data from a telephone survey of key representatives from major stakeholders (e.g., CMS, Premier, AHA, rural hospitals, rural relevant physician associations) involved with pay-for-performance projects.

 Publications